arizonaCameraLab/ASDP_Render_Module/README.md

-    - Capture or simulate the frames for the cameras and save them, using the same approach described above for the target calibration but reading from poses.csv rather than target_N_poses.csv and saving the images into a directory called **camera_images** rather than target_lateral_N_images.  **Warning:** *ensure that the power and data cables can reach all orientations of the ball as it scans without binding.*
+    - Capture or simulate the frames for the cameras and save them, using the same approach described above for the target calibration but reading from poses.csv rather than target_N_poses.csv and saving the images into a directory called **camera_images** rather than target_lateral_N_images.  **Warning:** *ensure that the power and data cables can reach all orientations of the ball as it scans without binding.* For the safest capture, specify the `--waitForTargetChange` command-line option and then only turn on the first target for the first half of the scan, then switch to turning the other on when prompted and hit return on the console to continue the scan.
     - Run the **Camera_Calibration_Estimate_Distortion_Extrinsics** program and give it **cameras_opt.json**
       (**camera.json** for multi-target calibration), **targets_lateral_opt.json** (**targets.json** for
       multi-target calibration) and gimbal configuration files, the poses file, the root directory